The new cash-cow for Jio is Startups.

 The unit of the Rs 6.11 lakh crore Reliance Industries (RIL) wants to invest in or acquire ventures.
 Operating in the content, healthcare, education technology, financial technology and transportation segments.

-Jio may also consider scooping up product technology ventures, particularly those operating in the still-nascent artificial intelligence and machine learning spaces.
-Jio made its core telecom offerings—voice, data and text—extremely commoditised and affordable and from a business model and revenue-generation point of view, it makes absolute sense for the company to evolve into a digital services player, and an ecosystem builder and leader.
+Jio may also consider scooping up product technology ventures.
+Particularly those operating in the still-nascent artificial intelligence and machine learning spaces.
+Jio made its core telecom offerings—voice, data and text—extremely commoditised and affordable.
+And from a business model and revenue-generation point of view, it makes absolute sense for the company.
+Now it is evolving into a digital services player, and an ecosystem builder and leader.

 The emergence of Jio as a potential buyer of or investor in startups has come as welcome news for India’s venture capital industry, which has found it hard to record investment exits, particularly through the M&A route.

 Given Jio’s intentions, a number of Indian startups will no longer have to depend on just venture capital or large conglomerates.
 Such as Google, SoftBank or Alibaba (for funds).
 This, in turn, will accelerate exits.